Stainless Steel prices

 Regional Stainless Steel Scrap Markets

-American Metal Market's stainless steel scrap prices are widely accepted in the industry as the benchmark prices used in contracts.
-One of the things that really sets AMM apart from other price reporting agencies is that AMM prices scrap metal with the granular market detail necessary to help you get the full picture specifically for your region.
+Our stainless steel scrap prices are widely accepted in the industry as the benchmark prices used in contracts.
+One of the things that really sets Fastmarkets AMM apart from other price reporting agencies is that we price scrap metal with the granular market detail necessary to help you get the full picture specifically for your region.
 Knowing what's going on in your region is so important because there are many factors that determine a price, many of which are related to location.
 Click the regions below to see what other scrap materials we price in each region.

 Boston Houston Pittsburgh